 There is a lot you need to know about hiring employees.
 A good place to start to guide you through the hiring process is business.gov.au – Hiring employees .
-This will help you understand your obligations from across the Government, including tax and superannuation.
+This will help you understand your many employer obligations, including tax and superannuation.

 Before hiring a new employee, your need to make sure you know your rights and responsibilities.